EnigmaCurry/d.rymcg.tech/_terminal/linux/README.md

 git clone https://github.com/EnigmaCurry/daw.git ~/git/vendor/enigmacurry/daw
 ```

-Create a new alias that points to the project Dockerfile:
+Create a new alias that points to the project directory containing the Dockerfile:

 ```
+DAW_HOME=${HOME}/git/vendor/enigmacurry/daw
+DAW_PROJECT=sampler
+DAW_SAMPLES=${HOME}/Samples
-alias daw='shell_container docker=podman template=daw builddir=${HOME}/git/vendor/enigmacurry/daw dockerfile=${HOME}/git/vendor/enigmacurry/daw/Dockerfile docker_args="--volume=/run/user/$(id -u)/pulse:/run/user/1000/pulse" shared_volume=${HOME}/git/vendor/enigmacurry/daw shared_mount=/app workdir=/app/projects'
+alias daw='shell_container docker=podman template=daw builddir=${DAW_HOME} docker_args="-v ${DAW_SAMPLES}:/daw/samples --volume=/run/user/$(id -u)/pulse:/run/user/1000/pulse" shared_volume=${HOME}/git/vendor/enigmacurry/daw shared_mount=/daw workdir=/daw/projects/${DAW_PROJECT}'
 ```

 The arguments explained:

  * `docker=podman` - This uses Podman instead of Docker to create the container
  * `template=daw` - The name of the template.
 The name of the Dockerfile used to
-   build the image is normally derrived from this template name, however because
+   build the image is normally derrived from this template name, however in this
-   `dockerfile` is specified too, this can be any name you want.
+   case, because `builddir` is specified explicitly, the template name can be
+   anything you want.
- * `dockerfile` - This overrides the Dockerfile used to build the image.
+ * `builddir` - This overrides the build context directory to use the project
+   root instead of the default [images/TEMPLATE](images) directory.
- * `builddir` - This overrides the build context directory to use the project root.
+ * `dockerfile` - This overrides the path to the Dockerfile used to build the
+   image.
- * `docker_args` - These are any extra `docker run` arguments, in this case to
+ * `docker_args` - These are any extra `docker run` arguments that you want to
-   mount the pulseaudio socket.
+   specify.
+In this case, it is to mount the pulseaudio socket, and to mount an
+   additional samples directory.
+Remember to wrap the value in double quotes
+   becuase it contains spaces.
- * `shared_volume` - This uses a host directory as the shared volume
+ * `shared_volume` - This shares the project directory from the host with the container
- * `shared_mount` - This mounts the shared volume at `/app` inside the container
+ * `shared_mount` - This mounts the shared volume at `/daw` inside the container
- * `workdir` - This starts the shell from the directory `/app/projects`
+ * `workdir` - This starts the shell from the directory `/daw/projects`

 Build the container image: